varunlakshmanan/glass/README.md

 After that, follow the instructions in the [Documentation](https://github.com/varunlakshmanan/glass/wiki/Documentation) to get started.
 Take a look at the [example provided](https://github.com/varunlakshmanan/glass/blob/master/examples/example.py) for further usage guidelines.

 ## How does Glass work?
 Glass works by initializing many different scikit-learn models with varying architectures.
 It fits each of them to your input data while training, and hyperoptimizes the parameters of each model.
-The accuracy of every possible ensembled combination of these models is then ranked, and a fitted model ensemble is returned for your use.
+The accuracy of every possible ensembled combination of these models is then ranked, and the best fitted model ensemble is returned for your use.

 ## What technologies does Glass use?
 Languages: